 User Experience Director Tasks

 - Design, conduct, and evaluate studies to understand and improve user experience, documenting requirements.

 - Work directly with clients to identify requirements and ensure a positive experience.

 - Train, mentor, and supervise a team of designers and user experts.

 - Create mock-ups and track metrics related to identifiable factors that change user experience.

 - Create and implement strategies that improve user experience through design.

 Popular Skills for User Experience Director

-User Experience Directors report using a deep pool of skills on the job.
-Most notably, facility with Team Leadership and Strategy are correlated to pay that is significantly above average, leading to increases of 21 percent and 9 percent, respectively.
-At the other end of the pay range are skills like Web Development.
-It is often found that people who know Interaction Design are also skilled in Information Architecture and User Research.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Team Leadership and Strategy are correlated to pay that is significantly above average, leading to increases of 22 percent and 9 percent, respectively.
+Those listing Project Management and Web Development as skills, on the other hand, should be prepared for drastically lower pay.
+Those educated in Interaction Design tend to be well versed in Information Architecture and User Research.